rasmus0201/LaravelShoppingcart/README.md

 **This method was changed on version 2**

-Behind the scenes, the method simply uses the filter method of the Laravel Collection class.
+Behind the scenes, the method simply uses the search method of the Laravel Collection class.
 This means you must pass it a Closure in which you'll specify you search terms.

 If you for instance want to find all items with an id of 1: